Metallica: Style and lyrical themes

 In 1991, Huey said Metallica with new producer Bob Rock simplified and streamlined its music for a more commercial approach to appeal to mainstream audiences.
 Robert Palmer of Rolling Stone said the band abandoned its aggressive, fast tempos to expand its music and expressive range.
 The change in direction proved commercially successful; Metallica was the band's first album to peak at number one on the Billboard 200.
-Metallica noticed changes to the rock scene created by the grunge movement of the early 1990s.
+Metallica noticed changes to the rock scene created by the grunge movement of the early-1990s.
 In Load—an album that has been described as having "an almost alternative rock" approach—the band changed musical direction again and focused on non-metal influences.

 Metallica's new lyrical approach moved away from drugs and monsters, and focused on anger, loss, and retribution.
-Some fans and critics were not pleased with this change, which included haircuts, the cover art of Load, and headlining the Lollapalooza festival of 1996.
+Some fans and critics were not pleased with this change, which included haircuts, the cover art of Load, a new main logo, and headlining the Lollapalooza festival of 1996.
 David Fricke of Rolling Stone described the move as "goodbye to the moldy stricture and dead-end Puritanism of no-frills thrash", and called Load the heaviest record of 1996.
 With the release of ReLoad in 1997, the band displayed blues and early hard rock influences, incorporating more rhythm and harmony in song structures.

 St. Anger marked another large change in the band's sound.
 Guitar solos were excluded from the album, leaving a "raw and unpolished sound".
 The band used drop C tuning; Ulrich's snare drum received particular criticism.
 New York Magazine's Ethan Brown said it "reverberates with a thwong".
 The album's lyrics deal with Hetfield's drug rehabilitation and include references to the devil, anti-drug themes, claustrophobia, impending doom, and religious hypocrisy.
 At the advice of producer Rick Rubin, for its ninth studio album Death Magnetic, the band returned to standard tuning and guitar solos.
-As a return to Metallica's thrash roots, Death Magnetic was a riff-oriented album featuring intense guitar solos and subtle lyrics dealing with suicide and redemption.
+As a return to Metallica's thrash roots, Death Magnetic was a riff-oriented album featuring intense guitar solos and subtle lyrics about suicide and redemption.

+All Within My Hands Foundation

+In February 2017, Metallica launched All Within My Hands Foundation, "dedicated to creating sustainable communities by supporting workforce education, the fight against hunger, and other critical local services".
+For example, the group works with various selected charities to organize volunteer projects at food banks.
+It also works with workforce training institutions on its Metallica Scholars grant program to help chosen students learn new trade skills.
+The Foundation has also donated and further raised funds for World Central Kitchen's Ukraine war relief efforts and granted $200,000 for relief efforts after the destructive 2023 Hawaii wildfires.
+The band has also performed fundraising concerts for the Foundation.